Boxing and Wrestling Act 1981: Petition for change

 In December 2018, Boxing Judge Benjamin Thomas Watt created a petition to update the Boxing and Wrestling Act 1981 to include all combat sports.
 This petition came after the death of Kain Parsons, Lucy Brown and a serious knockout to Joel Rea which all happen within 5 months of the petition.
 New Zealand First politician Shane Jones pledging changes to the Boxing and Wrestling Act following an inner rival gang fight night in 2017.
-Unfortunately, only 49 signatures were obtained, and no further progress happened.
+Only 49 signatures were obtained, and no further progress happened.
 In November 2022, Benjamin Thomas Watt created a new petition in hopes to create a combat sports authority.
+However, Watt petition failed a second time.